 Ingredients:

-4 to 5 teaspoons of pink curing salt (Prague #1), based on the actual final weight of the meat to be cured [1 teaspoon per pound of meat]
+2 to 2 1/2 teaspoons (or 14.6 grams for 5 pounds of beef) of pink curing salt (Prague #1), based on the actual final weight of the meat to be cured plus the weight of the one gallon of water [about 2.9 grams per pound of meat when brining in one gallon of water]

 ¼ cup of granulated sugar